On this page

 Key messages

-- Pfizer Bicillin L-A 600,000 unit prefilled syringes for injections - The estimated return to supply date is April 2025.
+- There is an ongoing national shortage of Pfizer Bicillin L-A 600,000 unit prefilled syringes for injections.
+The estimated return to supply date is August 2025.

 - The Extencilline benzathine benzylpenicillin products require reconstitution and have different administration instructions to Bicillin L-A pre-filled syringe.